-- Terry Pratchett has fun with this several times:
+- Terry Pratchett has fun with this several times in Discworld:

-- The dwarves of the Discworld are quiet, law-abiding workaholics... until they get a drink or two, at which point years of pent-up aggression takes over.
+- The dwarves are quiet, law-abiding workaholics... until they get a drink or two, at which point years of pent-up aggression takes over.

 - In The Last Continent, the cowardly and cynical Rincewind turns into a boisterous optimist after a few Ecksian beers.

-- Downplayed in Unseen Academicals, where Lord Vetinari gets stone drunk.
-It's mentioned that men twice his size with a reputation for being able to hold their drink had been hauled home in wheelbarrows, but despite having drank just as much as they had the only noticeable difference in Vetinari's behavior is that he's a bit more sad, philosophical, and talkative than usual, and it's a bit harder the next day for him to do the crosswords in the morning paper.
+- Downplayed, where Lord Vetinari gets stone drunk.
+It's mentioned that men twice his size with a reputation for being able to hold their drink had been hauled home in wheelbarrows, but despite having drunk just as much as they had the only noticeable difference in Vetinari's behavior is that he's a bit more sad, philosophical, and talkative than usual, and it's a bit harder the next day for him to do the crosswords in the morning paper.
 Apparently, he's very good at acting sober.
 Or very, very Knurd.

-- Played straight in that same book, where the normally strait-laced Glenda finally starts to loosen up after a few glasses of sherry.
+- Played straight where the normally strait-laced Glenda finally starts to loosen up after a few glasses of sherry.

 - A major plot point in The Three Musketeers hinges on a devastating autobiographical story Athos tells while drunk.